United Center: Design and construction

 The original construction of the arena cost $175 million.

 The United Center's acoustics were designed to amplify noise to replicate "The Roar" – the din that made Chicago Stadium famous, especially during ice hockey games.
 The designers originally estimated that the United Center would be 80% as loud as the Chicago Stadium had been.
 To amplify noise, they placed angled steel panels around the top level in order to reflect noise back into the arena's bowl.

 During ice hockey season, the Blackhawks use an Allen TH323 Theatre Organ that is a replica of the Chicago Stadium's famous Barton organ.
 Recreating the old organ's notes took two years.

 The building is 140 ft tall, and is of concrete and steel construction, with 3,500 tons of steel being utilized in its construction.
 While the Blackhawks and Bulls had long planned another arena, an inflated real estate market and the early 1990s recession delayed the project until financing was secured from an international syndicate, with funding by banks from Japan, Australia and France.
 The arena originally had 216 luxury sky-boxes, the most of any professional ice hockey or basketball venue at the time of its opening.
 But after the 2009–10 renovation, this had been decreased to 169 executive suites spread across its three levels of suites.
 It also was originally constructed with 3,000 club seats.
+The arena also installed a Sony Jumbotron, making it officially the first video scoreboard used by the Bulls and Blackhawks.

 Architects originally proposed utilizing limestone and granite for its exterior, however the owners instead decided to have a less expensive precast concrete exterior.

 Per the team owners' request, the City of Chicago closed a section of Monroe Street west of the stadium, as the venue's footprint extends into where the road's sidewalk had previously been located.
 When the venue opened, Chicago Tribune architecture critic Blair Kamin criticized this street closure and other aspects as the venue's design as isolating the venue from its surrounding neighborhood.
 He argued that the venue's design had intentionally closed the arena off from its surroundings, which at the time included the (since-demolished) Henry Horner Homes public housing.